dstevens79/LmEvE-2/README.md

   GRANT ALL PRIVILEGES ON lmeve.* TO 'lmeveuser'@'localhost';
   FLUSH PRIVILEGES;
   EXIT;
+}

+Now all the rest is normal and done on the LMEVE machine or instance :

 Install Node.js + npm (latest stable)
 Ubuntu 20.04 has older npm — pull Node v20.x (includes npm 10+):